 Since I was on a 3 days tour to Annah Rais longhouse recently, I took the opportunity to visit nearby Annah Rais Hot Springs.
 I awoke rested after my second night at Karum Bidayuh Homestay in Annah Rais.
-I breakfasted with the usual dose of double-egg omelette and rice and I enjoyed an energizing serving of Sarawak coffee, all kindly prepared by our host Miss Karum whom, while we had our food, she got ready for the drive to the Annah Rais Hot Springs.
+I breakfasted with the usual dose of double-egg omelet and rice and I enjoyed an energizing serving of Sarawak coffee, all kindly prepared by our host Miss Karum whom, while we had our food, she got ready for the drive to the Annah Rais Hot Springs.

 I was so glad I had decided to wake up early and make my way to the hot springs: 8 am is such a great time to arrive there.
 The place was totally empty, the only person there was a gardener, busy trimming the grass and pruning plants in the well taken-care of gardens that run on both sides along the 5 minutes walk from the entrance to the springs.
 I have heard you can have the place all to yourself during weekdays when there are no locals at the springs.
-By the ticket counter, unattended yet, there was a coffee shop which looked like it had not been opened for some time.
+By the ticket counter, unattended yet, there was a coffee shop that looked like it had not been opened for some time.

-Down at the site, on a hill platform besides a small river below, there are basic showers and changing rooms, though they look quite unattended and a bit run down, so I would go for the open showers outside the stalls when you need a rinse.
+Down at the site, on a hill platform beside a small river below, there are basic showers and changing rooms, though they look quite unattended and a bit run down, so I would go for the open showers outside the stalls when you need a rinse.
 The river was very clean with clear crystal water.
 A cement staircase takes down to the stream where visitors have to wade across cold waters to reach the main pool.
 This wade can be tricky since the currents can be quite fast and you need to be sure-footed in order to not give in to the waters and to the slippery stones.

 I crossed the knee-deep cold water carefully and reached a man-made pool on the opposite side, complete with a wooden platform that serves as a sunbathing area.
-The weather was fantastic and I changed into my swimming gear, observing worryingly as, from the a few points in depth of the pool water, small springs released boiling bubbles.
+The weather was fantastic and I changed into my swimming gear, observing worryingly as, from a few points in the depth of the pool water, small springs released boiling bubbles.

 I sank into the hot invigorating water, which I reckoned to be about 40degrees, and after a few minutes my body mellowed and I felt like being in another world.
 I closed my eyes and concentrated deeply in order to bear the light discomfort given by the very hot water.
 The nature around me was quiet, and only a few sounds could be heard: crickets and the water slowly gurgling down from the small stream below.
 I relaxed and felt the spring water invigorating and refreshing tired leg muscles.
 I opened my eyes again and a huge butterfly, showing off her black velvety wings with bright-green features, was flying in circles around my head.